giocopp/plotlydash-tutorial-fork/README.md

 <br>

 ## 📚 Resources
-For those eager to delve deeper into Plotly and Dash, here's a short list of resources:
+Here's a short list of resources if you want to dig deeper:

 - [Full Plotly Official R Graphing Library](https://plotly.com/r/)